 The proposed development has the potential to encourage a 24-hour environment with the inclusion of the community building.
-The residential units, along with the proposed club facilities (including fitness center, theater, conference room, and party room), will generate activity on the site from 6:00 a.m. to 10:00 p.m.
+The residential units will generate activity on the site from 6:00 a.m. to 10:00 p.m.
 The future development of office uses is anticipated to operate on regular 9:00 a.m. to 5:00 p.m. business hours.
-The retail component is expected to generate activity all day; uses open from 7 a.m. until 9:00-10:00 p.m.
+The retail component is expected to generate activity all day; uses open from 10:00 a.m. until 9:00-10:00 p.m.